 Now the Norway rat might scare you even more.
 They’re less common, but just as nasty.
 The Norway rat is also typically known as the “super rat” due to its size—they’re much larger than roof rats, making them that much more disastrous as they spread the same germs, bacteria, and chew even more than their little cousins do.

 Ever Seen an Apache Cicada Before?

-You might think nuclear fallout occurred, these bugs so big you’d freak.
-The truth is these giant Apache cicadas are not even dangerous to humans; they won’t bother you much.
+You might think nuclear fallout occurred, these bugs are so big you’d freak.
+The truth is, these giant Apache cicadas are not even dangerous to humans; they won’t bother you much.

 Instead, given their size, they’re extremely annoying due to the vibrating membranes on their abdomens.
 Those are the bugs buzzing around with massive moth-wings, scaring the crap out of your kids.
 But it’s a numbers game here; as we’ve said, they’re not dangerous.
 But a few dozen of these critters will potentially break the sound barrier, and what really makes it difficult is knowing when they show up: these pests in Las Vegas typically live underground before they reach adulthood, and when they show up….
 They show up.

 No One Likes Scorpions